oyindonesia/external-api-docs/source/includes/_fund_acceptance.md

-expiration | DateTime | The expiration time of the payment checkout/invoice link email | String | The email address for the payment checkout/invoice link to be sent paid_amount | BigDecimal | The total amount that a user has paid settlement_time | DateTime | The timestamp indicating when the transaction is updated or expected to be updated to account statement settlement_status | String | Status of the settlement (e.g. success/waiting)
+expiration | DateTime | The expiration time of the payment checkout/invoice link email | String | The email address for the payment checkout/invoice link to be sent paid_amount | BigDecimal | The total amount that a user has paid settlement_time | DateTime | The timestamp indicating when the fund will be settled to partner’s account statement settlement_status | String | Status of the settlement (e.g. success/waiting)

 Additional data on the callback if invoice = true